AppHatchery/Fabla-Front-end/README.md

 ```
 crtl + c
 ```
   Then typing `y` to terminate.

+3. Add the adb path to your environment variables.
+The `adb.exe` can be found in:
+  On Windows:
+    `AppData/android/sdk/platform-tools`
+  on mac, it can be found where your Android SDK is located
+    `Android/sdk/platform-tools`
+   Add these paths to your environment variable, then run `adb --version` to check if it can be seen by your machine.

-3. Create the grant_permission.sh script in your root folder, which has the following code
+5. Create the grant_permission.sh script in your root folder, which has the following code
 ```
 #!/bin/bash